Using Rate of Perceived Exertion To Pace Your Distance Runs

 The RPE chart allows you to subjectively grade the effort level in which you are exercising by correlating it with a couple of self-checks—breathing rate and ability to talk.

-• For someone who is new to running, we recommend that you stay in the RPE of 3 to 6.
+For someone who is new to running, we recommend that you stay in the RPE of 3 to 6.
 The higher the efforts, the harder your body has to work (cardiovascular and muscularly), so if you are going to run at a higher RPE you need to make sure that your heart, skeleton, tendons, ligaments, and muscles are able to absorb the stress and strain.

-HOW DOES RPE RELATE TO PACE?
+HOW DOES RPE RELATE TO training objectives?

 What if you don’t train energy systems appropriately?